calebmpeterson/sherloque/README.md

 ## Installation

 Sherloque is free to try with no limit to the evaluation period.
-Install it directly from the VS Code marketplace here or open the Command Palette (Ctrl+P, Cmd+P on macOS), and run:
+Install it directly from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=cubicle6.sherloque) or open the **Command Palette** (by default `Ctrl+P`, `Cmd+P` on macOS), and run:

-ext install cubicle6.sherloque
+`ext install cubicle6.sherloque`

-Then press the Reload button in the extensions tab.
+Then press the **Reload** button in the extensions tab.

-If you encounter any problems, please file an issue here.
+If you encounter any problems, [please file an issue here](https://github.com/calebmpeterson/sherloque/issues).

 ## Buy a License